wotakumoe/wotaku/docs/qs.md

 ---
 title: Quick Start
 description: Bitsized Wotaku!
+customDescription:
-customDescription: Discover websites, software, and essentials for anime, manga, music, and more.
+  Discover websites, software, and essentials for anime, manga, music, and more.
   Get started with these curated resources for otaku enthusiasts.
-outline: [2,3]
+outline: [2, 3]
 ---

+:custom-circle:

 <GradientCard title="Quick Start" description="The basic things to get you started." theme="turquoise" variant="thin"/>

-::: tip Quick Tip
-If you want to download something, check on [**Nyaa**](https://nyaa.si/) first, it has almost everything.
+::: tip Quick Tip If you want to download something, check on [**Nyaa**](https://nyaa.si/) first, it has almost everything.
 If you don't know how to torrent yet, check out our [**how-to torrent guide**](/torrenting/start).
 :::

 ![](/banner/wanime.webp)